Price-Point/public-api-docs/corporate-accounts/routes.md

 {}
 ```
-If the request finished processing sucessfully, the response will provide the Location of the created resource.
+If the request finished processing successfully, the response will provide the Location of the created resource.

 Response:
 ```